 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 62 cases where CLLS's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where CLLS's RSI Indicator exited the oversold zone, of 29 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where CLLS declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
-CLLS’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
+CLLS’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.